amber0309/SCA/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites

 The code is tested using MATLAB R2017b on Windows 10.
 Any later version should work normally.

 ## Running the tests

-In MATLAB, change your *current folder* to "SCA" and run the file *demo.m* to see whether it could run normally.
+In MATLAB, change your *current folder* to "SCA" and run one of the files *demo_[]_[].m* to see whether it could run normally.

-The file *demo.m* does the following:
+The file *demo_[]_[].m* does the following:

-1. Load synthetic data "dataX.mat" and "dataY.mat"
+1. Load synthetic data in folder "syn_data"

-2. Put all 4 samples in a MATLAB *cell array*.
-(3 domains in total.
-The last two samples are from the same domain.)
+2. Put all 4 sample sets in a MATLAB *cell array*.
+(3 distinct domains.
+The last two sample sets are from the 3rd domain.)

-3. Train SCA on the first 2 domains with 3rd domain being the validation set.
+3. Train SCA on the first 2 domains and validate hyperparameters on the 3rd domain.

-4. Test the trained transformation on the 4th domain.
+4. Test the transformation with highest validation accuracy on the 4th sample set.

 ## Apply on your data